 - a.
-Alpha format when entering a particular area, - b.
+Format Alfa when entering a particular area, - b.
 Ship's Position Report: a daily position if requested by the military authorities, - c.
-Sailing Information (SI): an information briefing for the merchant navy, - d.
-Websites: always www.shipping.nato.int, but also possibly a specially created website for a particular area, - e.
-Face-to-Face Briefings: a briefing by a liaison officer, - f.
-Telephone Briefings: same as above, but by telephone, - g.
-E-mail, - h.
-International Code of Signals (INTERCO), - i.
+Sailing Information (SI): an information briefing or report to all merchant ships, - d.
+Notification of Diversion: a message from the military authorities to a merchant vessel notifying a diversion from the planned track, - e.
+Notification of Passage Amendment: this message is sent by a merchant vessel to report amendments to a passage that has previously been reported to the military authorities by Format Alfa, - f.
+Websites: always www.shipping.nato.int, but also possibly a specially created website for a particular area, - g.
+Face-to-face Briefings: a briefing by a liaison officer, - h.
+Telephone Briefings: same as above, but by telephone, - i.
+E-mail, - j.
+International Code of Signals (INTERCO), - k.
 New Media (e.g. a chatroom created for a specific purpose).